Ernest Emerson: Emerson Knives, Inc.

 On July 1, 2000, Emerson announced his semi-retirement from custom knifemaking in order to concentrate on this new production company and to fill the thousands of outstanding orders for his custom work.
 He still makes custom knives available for sale at knife shows, but takes no orders for new custom work.
 Since 1995 the only way to get a new custom knife from Emerson himself is through a lottery held at knife shows where he is present.
 Depending on the size of the show, as many as several hundred potential buyers write their names on individual pieces of paper at his booth, and at a predetermined time a name is drawn.
 The winner gets a chance to buy one of the custom knives brought to the show.

 In 2007, Emerson branched out in a new direction, announcing he would manufacture twelve custom electric guitars per year.
 His first guitar debuted at Blade Magazine's Blade Show in Atlanta in June 2007.
 In 2008, Emerson opened a clothing company called "Emerson Brand Apparel" specializing in MMA and casual clothing.
 In 2009 at the annual NRA Convention, Emerson announced a collaboration with custom pistol manufacturer Les Baer to produce a custom M1911 pistol built to Emerson's specifications with a semi-custom (handground blade) folding knife named the "CQC-45"(out of sequence from the CQC series as the number relates to the caliber of the pistol).
-In late 2009, Emerson announced a collaboration with Spike's Tactical to produce an M-4 Carbine based upon his specifications for training, chambered in .22 long rifle and in 5.56 NATO; with a matching folding knife designated the "CQC-22" (out of sequence from the CQC series as the number relates to the caliber of the rifle).
+In late 2009, Emerson announced a collaboration with Spike's Tactical to produce an M4 Carbine based upon his specifications for training, chambered in .22 long rifle and in 5.56 NATO; with a matching folding knife designated the "CQC-22" (out of sequence from the CQC series as the number relates to the caliber of the rifle).

 In September 2010, Emerson announced a collaboration with Pro-Tech Knives to produce an automatic opening version of the CQC-7.
 In November 2010, Emerson's Roadhouse Knife won Knives Illustrated's American Made Knife of 2010–2011 Award at the Spirit of Steel Show in Knoxville, TN.
 According to Emerson, the knife will be used as a prop on the Sons of Anarchy Television Show.

 In January 2011, at the SHOT (Shooting, Hunting, Outdoor Trade) Show in Las Vegas, NV, Emerson debuted a new knife model designed in collaboration with Kelly McCann known as the Canis.